particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 This should reset your public key.

-## Flashing Green
+## Blinking Green

 {{{device-animation device "blink" "lime" }}}

-If your device is flashing green without connecting, there are a few things to check immediately.
+If your device is blinking green without connecting, there are a few things to check immediately.

 ### Wi-Fi network requirements